 Tax lien investing is real estate investing without the actual ownership of property.
 Instead, you're investing in debt that's related to that property through a lien.

 If you're interested in tax lien investing, the first step is finding tax liens for sale at auction.
-Your local tax agency may be able to provide information on when tax lien auctions take place, according to the NTLA.
+Your local tax agency may be able to provide information on when tax lien auctions take place, according to the National Tax Lien Association (NTLA).
 Once you know when a tax lien auction is scheduled, you can plan to attend.

 Generally, tax liens are sold to bidders in one of two ways: